sudofx/wake-scaffold/memory/core_memories/index.md

 `memory/core_workspace/tools/inspect_repo.py`

-The tool searched upward for the repository root and inspected its files, GitHub workflows, and root-level scripts.
+The tool searched upward for the repository root and inspected repository files, GitHub workflows, and root-level scripts.

 Its persisted execution result identified: